 Ginger is a flowering plant that is pretty spicy (kind of peppery and sweet at the same time).
 It's really good for you because it has strong medicinal properties — ones that help to ease nausea and morning sickness.
 It also can help to ease indigestion and menstrual cramps.
 And it's effective when it comes to lowering cholesterol levels and fighting gum disease too.

-What Dishes to Put Ginger In: lamb, sauces, noodles, desserts, drinks, eggplant, pasta and oatmeal
+What Dishes to Put Ginger In: lamb, sauces, noodles, desserts, drinks, eggplant, pasta, and oatmeal

 5. Orange Peels

 I mean, of course, you know what orange peels are and where they come from, so let's get into some of the reasons why they are so good for you.
-They are high in fiber, vitamins B and C as well as calcium, along with polyphenols which helps to protect your system from various diseases.
-Orange peels are also known for being able to strengthen your heart, fight off allergy-related symptoms, help you to digest food better and, if you chew on a couple of 'em, they can even make your breath smell better.
+They are high in fiber, vitamins B and C as well as calcium, along with polyphenols which help to protect your system from various diseases.
+Orange peels are also known for being able to strengthen your heart, fight off allergy-related symptoms, help you to digest food better and if you chew on a couple of 'em, they can even make your breath smell better.
 So yeah, orange peels, as a seasoning, definitely had to go on this list.

-What Dishes to Put Orange Peels In: tea, salad dressing, glazes, fish, pork, slaw and (as a hack) to keep brown sugar from getting hard
+What Dishes to Put Orange Peels In: tea, salad dressing, glazes, fish, pork, slaw, and (as a hack) to keep brown sugar from getting hard

 Here's something you may not know — black pepper comes from peppercorns (well, kinda; read more about that here) and peppercorns are actually classified as being a fruit!
-The vine that it comes from is called a Piperaceae and the health benefits of peppercorns consist of potent antioxidant and anti-inflammatory properties, being a brain booster, regulating your blood sugar levels, providing pain relief and promoting good gut health.
+The vine that it comes from is called a Piperaceae and the health benefits of peppercorns consist of potent antioxidant and anti-inflammatory properties, being a brain booster, regulating your blood sugar levels, providing pain relief, and promoting good gut health.
 Anyway, because peppercorns are prepared differently than black pepper is, they tend to have a fruitier taste to them.

 What Dishes to Put Peppercorns In: salad dressings, fish and chicken dishes, soups and omelets

 Rosemary is a Mediterranean herb whose actual name is Salvia Rosmarinus.
 As far as taste goes, it's basically woodsy meets citrus meets mint meets pepper meets pine.
-It's good for you because rosemary has lots of antioxidants and anti-inflammatory compounds which are attributed to a strong immunity, increased blood circulation, alertness, focus, reduced pain and less stress.
+It's good for you because rosemary has lots of antioxidants and anti-inflammatory compounds which are attributed to strong immunity, increased blood circulation, alertness, focus, reduced pain, and less stress.

-What Dishes to Put Rosemary In: casseroles, stews, salads, meat, potatoes and bread
+What Dishes to Put Rosemary In: casseroles, stews, salads, meat, potatoes, and bread

-What Dishes to Put Sage In: poultry dishes, infused butter, sandwiches, fish, roasted squash, pasta and stuffing
+What Dishes to Put Sage In: poultry dishes, infused butter, sandwiches, fish, roasted squash, pasta, and stuffing

 9. Vanilla Beans